-Richmond Station, situated just outside the historic town of Richmond on the banks of the river Swale, was built in 1846 and formed the terminus of the branch line to Richmond.
+Richmond Station, situated just on the outskirts of the historic town of Richmond on the banks of the river Swale, was built in 1846 and formed the terminus of the branch line to Richmond.
 The station closed in 1969 and was converted for use as a Garden Centre.

-In 2002 the old Richmond Station building, now a 2* listed building, became redundant and the owner, Richmondshire District Council planned to sell it to developers.
+In 2002 the old Richmond Station building, now a Grade II* listed building, became redundant and the owner, Richmondshire District Council planned to sell it to developers.

 Under the direction of a small community group, the Richmondshire Building Preservation Trust was formed in 2003 made up entirely of volunteers with no experience of projects of this scale.

 Consulting the local community and with modest funding a feasibility study was undertaken.